max05210238/CryptoBar/docs/guides/ASSEMBLY_GUIDE.md

    - **Critical:** Make sure that the marked side is always facing up when insert

 2. **Install in front case:**
-   - Apply small drop of super glue in magnet cavity if the fit is loose
+   - Apply small drop of super glue in magnet cavity if the fit is loose#if the fit is loose should move to the front#
    - Insert magnet with correct pole facing up
    - Repeat for all 4 magnets (2 on top, 2 on bottom)
+   #-be very careful about the pole, it is not very easy to remove#

 3. **Allow to cure:**
    - Wait 5 minutes before handling